 With more than 2.7 million people, Kiev is the most populous and largest city in Ukraine which serves as the national capital.
-Ukrainians are very friendly people and also very proud about the role that Kiev has played in bringing European civilization and development in Ukraine.
-Kiev traces its history in 5th Century which makes it one of the oldest urban settlements in East Europe.
-Modern day Kiev is founded on cultural and religious grounds.
+Ukrainians are very friendly people and also very proud of the role that Kiev has played in bringing European civilization and development in Ukraine.
+Kiev traces its history in the 5th Century which makes it one of the oldest urban settlements in East Europe.
+Modern-day Kiev is founded on cultural and religious grounds.
 While the locals are very hospitable, finding services is sometimes difficult for people not speaking Russian or Ukrainian.
 However, with English being largely studied here currently, the city has of late started to attract relatively large numbers of English travelers.

-Kiev is a boiling pot of tourist attractions and there is so much to see than you can probably imagine.
+Kiev is a boiling pot of tourist attractions and there is so much to see then you can probably imagine.
 Before they enter churches and caves, traditions require women to have their heads covered and wear skirts.
-While this is not enforced for foreign tourists, there are times they are invited to use church’s shawls and cover their heads.
+While this is not enforced for foreign tourists, there are times they are invited to use the church’s shawls and cover their heads.
 The Chornobyl museum is a moving and very fascinating museum and you can always find very hospitable English guides willing to show you around.
-The Khereshchatyk Street has lots of people just wandering around and many entertainers as well.
+Khereshchatyk Street has lots of people just wandering around and many entertainers as well.
 You will always find a huge crowd cheering the entertainers.
-Kiev Pechersk Larvra is an important monastery in the country consisting of dug out caves, an Orthodox church and some museums which are quite fascinating.
+Kiev Pechersk Larvra is an important monastery in the country consisting of dug out caves, an Orthodox church, and some museums which are quite fascinating.